jkotan/nexdatas.tools/doc/nxscollect.rst

                         with .__nxscollect__old__* extension
-  --pni                 use pni module as a nexus reader/writer --h5py                use h5py module as a nexus reader/writer
+  --pni                 use pni module as a nexus reader/writer --h5py                use h5py module as a nexus reader/writer --h5cpp               use h5cpp module as a nexus reader/writer

 Example